 1. Physical books and photocopies may be placed on reserve by faculty only in order to facilitate their use for specific assignments.
 Personal items belonging to the instructor may be placed on reserve.
 The instructor may request these items to be sensitized for the security system.
 Items owned by another library can not be placed on reserve.

 2. All items placed on reserve must conform to US Copyright Law (Title 17).
 Please refer to the library's copyright resources for more information.

 3. Materials are only kept on reserve for one semester at a time.
 All reserve items will be removed at the end of each semester.
 No reserve items will be held from semester to semester.

 4. Copyright permission must be obtained for reserve items that will be used in subsequent semesters.

 5. The Library will obtain copyright clearance for items to be placed on reserve.
 If copyright can not be obtained or the cost is too prohibitive, the item will not be placed on reserve and the instructor will be notified.

-6. Each semester, professors will need to submit a reserve request by emailing firstname.lastname@example.org.
+6. Each semester, professors will need to submit a reserve request by emailing firstname.lastname@example.org or Lori Wolfe at email@example.com.
 Students are not allowed to place materials on reserve for their instructor.